 Dress for Success: Perfecting Your Workplace Attire

 Do you go bold, relaxed, professional, or casual?
 Not knowing for sure how your coworkers dress for work can be the most stressful aspect leading up to your first day at a new job.
-You fear being underdressed, over dressed, too comfortable, too flashy, or being the headliner for the “what is he/she wearing” lunchroom conversation.
+You fear being underdressed, over dressed, too comfortable, or too flashy.

 When you plan your work outfits, you must consider several different factors.
 How formal was everyone dressed when you went in for your interview?
 Were you given information regarding a dress code to adhere to?
 Is there a required uniform?
 Did you see any trends if given a tour?
 Can you get away with a polished version of jeans and a tee?